Ovi (Nokia)

 Ovi (ovi) was the brand for Nokia's Internet services from 2007 to 2012.
 It was designed to be an umbrella brand as Nokia attempted to expand into software and Internet services instead of just mobile hardware.
 Ovi focused on five key service areas offered by Nokia: Games, Maps, Media, Messaging and Music.

 The first services that rolled out in 2007 were Nokia Maps, Nokia Music Store and N-Gage.
 It was initially available for internet-enabled Nokia feature phones and S60 smartphones, and also accessible via the Web and on PC, via Ovi Suite.
 Nokia also developed APIs for third-parties to make use of Ovi services.
 A key component was the Ovi Store, an app marketplace which launched in 2009.
 It faced strong competition particularly from Apple's App Store.
-As of January 2012, there were exactly 10 million downloads every day, also 158 developers reached over 1 million downloads for their apps on the Ovi Store.
+As of January 2012, there were exactly 10 million downloads every day, and 158 developers reached over 1 million downloads for their apps on the Ovi Store.

 On 16 May 2011, Nokia announced the discontinuation of the Ovi brand and the services rebranded under the Nokia brand.
 The transition began in July 2011 and was completed by the end of 2012.
 Most of the constituent services were subsequently either closed or integrated into Microsoft's own services after its acquisition of Nokia devices and services division in 2014.

 History

 Ovi was announced on 29 August 2007 at the Go Play event in London.
 Nokia has acquired key building blocks for Ovi over time.
 These include intellectual property (IP), patents and core components such as synchronization.
 Acquired IP, patents include companies such as Starfish Software, Intellisync, NAVTEQ, Gate5, Plazes and others.
 Other components have been developed internally.
 On 20 May 2009, at the Where 2.0 event in San Jose, California, US, Nokia announced the release of the Ovi Maps Player API, allowing web developers to embed Ovi Maps into a website using JavaScript.

-Nokia's aim with Ovi was to include third party developers, such as operators and third-party services like Yahoo's Flickr photo site.
+Nokia's aim with Ovi was to include third-party developers, such as operators and third-party services like Yahoo's Flickr photo site.
 With the announcement of Ovi Maps Player API, Nokia started to evolve their services into a platform, enabling third parties to make use of Nokia's Ovi services.

+In Greece, Ovi was promoted in September 2010 through a locally produced online advertisement featuring the character "Mr Lovi".